Title IV Loan Code of Conduct Policy

 The National Student Loan Data System (NSLDS) is a good place to view all Federal loans that you have received.
 To view this Web site, you will need to have an FSA ID as described in the Part 1 of Applying for Financial Aid.
 To view your information online, visit NSLDS.

-The Direct PLUS (Parent Loan for Undergraduate Students) is a federally guaranteed loan program for parents to help pay their daughter's educational expenses.
+The Parent PLUS loan is a federally guaranteed loan program for parents to help pay their daughter's educational expenses.
 Repayment begins after disbursement, unless you select otherwise.
-The fixed interest rate is 6.84% and 4% in fees is deducted from the principle amount prior to disbursement.
+The fixed interest rate is 7.595% and 4% in fees is deducted from the principle amount prior to disbursement.
 Parents must use their FSA ID to complete the process.

 How to apply for a Federal Direct PLUS Loan